Rabadash8820/UnityAssemblies/README.md

 **Note: the Unity project must have been built recently, so that the `Library/` folder actually contains the imported assemblies!**

-Also note that, while we do provide short-hand properties for a couple assemblies under the `PackageCache` folder (see the [full list](#available-short-hand-properties)), we do _not_ provide short-hand properties for assemblies stored in the `ScriptAssemblies` folder.
+Also note that, while there are short-hand properties for a couple assemblies under the `PackageCache` folder (see the [full list](#available-short-hand-properties)), there are _no_ short-hand properties for assemblies stored in the `ScriptAssemblies` folder.
 That folder is completely flat, so you can just reference assemblies there by filename.

 ### Referencing assemblies at non-default install locations

-Because Unity Hub is the tool [recommended by Unity Technologies](https://docs.unity3d.com/Manual/GettingStartedInstallingUnity.html) for installing Unity, we check for Unity assemblies at the Hub's default install locations using the `UnityInstallRootPath` property (`UnityInstallRoot` in versions 1.x).
+Because Unity Hub is the tool [recommended by Unity Technologies](https://docs.unity3d.com/Manual/GettingStartedInstallingUnity.html) for installing Unity, this package checks for Unity assemblies at the Hub's default install locations using the `UnityInstallRootPath` property (`UnityInstallRoot` in versions 1.x).
 If you are not using Unity Hub, or you are using a non-default install location, just set `UnityInstallRoot[Path]` to a different path.

 For example, if you were using a Windows machine and your Unity version was installed without the Hub in a `Unity\` folder on your `V:` drive,